jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 #### Outcomes

-At the conclusion of this lab you will have installed ~20 operating Linux based distributions as Virtual Machines.
-You will explored the major paradigms of the two major Linux distro families.
+At the conclusion of this lab you will have installed ~10-20 Linux based operating system distributions (distros) as Virtual Machines.
+You will have explored the major paradigms of the two major Linux distro families.
 You will have mastered the installation process and been exposed to various Linux distro paradigms.

-#### Virtual Machine Creation
+### Virtual Machine Creation - part I

 Following the demonstrations in section 3.6.3 and the installation information in section 3.6.1, you will need to find the download links for the Linux and BSD ISOs listed.
 You will need to install the latest version of [VirtualBox 7.x](https://virtualbox.org "VirtualBox Download site") in order to complete this exercise; it can be installed via Chocolatey or Brew package managers as well.
 If you are using an M1 Mac, you will need to purchase a copy of a comparable software called [Parallels Virtualization for M1 Macs](https://www.parallels.com/ "Parallels virtualization for M1 Mac").

 Complete each install fully and then using the correct package manager install the program `neofetch` and take a screenshot of the results.
-There are 20 different distributions listed for Intel based x86 Windows and Macs.
-There are 13 different distributions listed for M-series Mac Hardware.
-If a version number is not listed, assume the latest version unless noted.
+There are 18 different distributions listed for Intel based x86 Windows and Macs.
+There are 11 different distributions listed for M-series Mac Hardware.
+If a version number is not listed, assume the latest version.

 #### Parallels